 AP Capstone: AP Seminar and AP Research

 AP Seminar students are evaluated both on work they do during the school year and on an end-of-course exam.
-The work during the school year consists of two 3-part "through-course" tasks: a team project and an individual project.
-The team project includes an Individual Research & Reflection, a Written Team Report, and a Team Multimedia Presentation.
+The work during the school year consists of two "through-course" tasks: a team project and an individual project.
+The team project includes an Individual Research Report and a Team Multimedia Presentation.
 The individual project is developed based on several source documents made available to students in January, and consists of a Written Argument, a Multimedia Presentation, and an Oral Defense.
-The end-of-course exam also has three parts: in the first, students read a single source document and respond to three questions about its content; in the second, students read two source documents and evaluate these sources’ respective arguments; in the third, students read four source documents, identify a thematic connection among them, and develop their own argument based on that connection.
+The end-of-course exam has two parts: in the first, students read a single source document and respond to three questions about its content; in the second, students read four source documents, identify a thematic connection among them, and develop their own argument based on that connection.
 The end-of-course exam does not have a multiple-choice section.
 A student’s final score is derived from the scores of both through-course tasks and the end-of-course exam and is reported on the same 5-point scale as all other AP courses.
-The team project contributes 25 percent of the score; the individual project contributes 35 percent of the score; and the end-of-course exam contributes 40 percent of the score.
+The team project contributes 20 percent of the score; the individual project contributes 35 percent of the score; and the end-of-course exam contributes 45 percent of the score.

 In AP Research, students are assessed on an academic paper, a presentation, and an oral defense of their research.
 The academic paper is evaluated based on the content, structure, format, and conclusions of the paper as well as your ability to properly and accurately cite sources.
 The paper contributes 75 percent of the AP Research score, while the presentation and oral defense contribute 25 percent.

 Scoring the AP Exams